The Default Rule: Shared Ownership

 All property acquired by either husband or wife during the marriage is the community property of the husband and wife except for property that is: 1.
 Acquired by gift, devise or descent.
 2. Acquired after service of a petition for dissolution of marriage, legal separation or annulment if the petition results in a decree of dissolution of marriage, legal separation or annulment.

 A.R.S. § 25-211(A)The exceptions are narrow but important.
-Property received as a gift to one spouse stays separate.
+A gift to one spouse stays separate.
 Inheritances remain separate.
-And property acquired after a divorce or separation petition has been served is separate, but only if that petition actually results in a final decree.
+Property gained after a divorce petition has been served is also separate, but only if that petition leads to a final decree.

 What Filing for Divorce Does and Does Not Change

-Many people assume that once a divorce petition is filed, everything earned or acquired after that point automatically becomes separate property.
-The statute clarifies this, but with important limits.
+Many people assume that once divorce starts, everything earned after that point is separate.
+The statute clarifies this with important limits.

 Notwithstanding subsection A, paragraph 2, service of a petition for dissolution of marriage, legal separation or annulment does not: 1.
 Alter the status of preexisting community property.
 2. Change the status of community property used to acquire new property or the status of that new property as community property.

-A.R.S. § 25-211(B)(1)-(2)Property that was already community property before the petition was filed stays community property.
-And if community funds are used to buy something new after filing, that new property is still community property.
-The filing creates a line in the sand for future earnings, but it does not unwind what already existed.
-Understanding this distinction is critical for anyone going through a divorce or separation, and it matters equally when building an estate plan that accurately accounts for community versus separate property.
+A.R.S. § 25-211(B)(1)-(2)Property that was already community property before filing stays community property.
+If community funds buy something new after filing, that new property is still community property.
+The filing creates a line for future earnings only.